 Even worse, a Renfe search doesn’t show the opportunities to save a lot of money on the new high speed trains run by competing companies.
 We’ve reviewed the experiences riding French entrant Ouigo, private budgety-upscale Iryo, and Renfe’s own super-cheap Avlo, and these are all great ways to go from Barcelona to Madrid and many other destinations; we definitely want to see all of these options when booking Spanish train tickets and choose based on the best price for the route, time, and day of travel.

-And as we’ve found for France, Italy, Switzerland, and especially when crossing mainland Europe by train, there are better ways to book than the national train companies.
-And while all of those countries’ official rail websites were pretty bad, Spain’s is arguably the worst.
-We’ll discuss all of ways that you can book Renfe tickets below, and begin with a summary of our advice.
+So as we’ve done for France, Italy, Switzerland, Germany, and Europe generally, we did a deep dive into the better ways to book.
+And while most countries’ official rail websites were pretty bad, Spain’s Renfe site is arguably the least user-friendly.
+We’ll discuss all of the best ways to book Spanish tickets below, but start with quick links to our top picks.

 The Best Way to Book Train Tickets for Spain

 - The exact same dynamic fares as all operators (Renfe, Iryo, Avlo, and Ouigo)—side-by-side so it’s easy to see which one has the best deal at the time of your search